-With some tenants, however, you may have to do a little more.
-If you have someone who consistently violates the terms of their lease agreement, eviction may be your best recourse.
-Here's a landlord's guide to the eviction process in Washington State.
+With some tenants, however, a landlord may have to do a little more.
+If you have someone who consistently violates the terms of their rental agreement, eviction may be your best recourse.
+Here’s a landlord’s guide to the Washington eviction process.

-In order to evict a tenant, you must first have a valid reason.
+In order to evict a tenant from the rental unit, a landlord must first have a valid reason.
 Legal reasons for termination include:

 - Nonpayment of rent

-- Failure to comply with a lease term
+- Failure to comply with a rental agreement terms

 - Waste or nuisance